 CNS features of infection include new-onset severe headache resistant to NSAID therapy and paraesthesias (such as touch hypersensitivity, tingling, burning sensation).
 Shifting paresthesias are a notable characteristic along with migratory pain in the trunk and limbs (not in a dermatological distribution).
-CN VI or VII nerve palsy may occur.
+Sixth or seventh cranial nerve palsy may occur.
 It is not clear why patients may also present with urinary retention.
 Before CNS symptoms become prominent, changes usually start with the GI tract.
-The incubation period for infection occurs over 1to 3 weeks (but can extend up to 6 weeks), and during this time, patients may develop nonspecific abdominal pain, nausea, and vomiting.
+The incubation period for infection occurs over 1 to 3 weeks (but can extend up to 6 weeks), and during this time, patients may develop nonspecific abdominal pain, nausea, and vomiting.
 This occurs due to the infiltration of the intestinal wall by the larva.
 They then circulate through the blood and ultimately penetrate the brain through the blood-brain barrier when the neurological symptoms start to occur.
 This period takes one to a few weeks to occur, and so patients may have a resolution of the initial GI symptoms and be asymptomatic during this period, or there may be the persistence of the GI symptoms.
 Emesis can also occur due to meningeal involvement.
 More nonspecific symptoms include lethargy, low-grade fever, difficulty sleeping, confusion.
 Children tend to have less prominent neurological findings and more gastrointestinal involvement.
-Physical exam should focus on a complete neurological and abdominal exam.
+The physical exam should focus on a complete neurological and abdominal exam.

 Diagnosis of neuro-angiostrongyliasis is made of clinical history, suggestive signs, and symptoms and supporting laboratory findings.
 Clinical history should include a focus on travel to or from an endemic area, consumption of poorly cooked foods or raw vegetables contaminated with snail/slug components, crab, shrimp, etc. Although not confirmatory, CSF eosinophilia (usually exceeds 10%, can be as high as 70%) is required for the diagnosis in the right clinical setting.
 Eosinophilia in the CSF is defined as 10 or more eosinophils per microliter of CSF fluid or greater than 10% of total CSF leukocytes (with at least 6 in absolute count per microliter of fluid).
 CSF opening pressure and protein are usually elevated, with CSF leucocytosis typically ranging from 150-2000 cells/mm.
 Peripheral eosinophilia is often reported; however, it does not correlate well with CSF eosinophilia or the clinical course.
 The article editor has personally encountered and made the diagnosis by observing a larva coming out of the spinal needle with the CSF during lumbar puncture, quite a memorable experience.
 Brain imaging with CT or MRI is generally not too helpful in making the etiological diagnosis.

-Prognosis is dependent on the timing of correct diagnosis as eosinophilic meningitis is rare and requires good clinical suspicion to suspect A. cantonensis as the causes as well as appropriate CSF findings.
+Prognosis is dependent on the timing of correct diagnosis as eosinophilic meningitis is rare and requires good clinical suspicion to suspect A. cantonensis as the cause as well as appropriate CSF findings.
 Sometimes the course of infection can be self-limiting, and other times depending on the disease burden may be fatal.
 There is an overall lack of national surveillance of this disease, and due to the limited diagnostic testing as well as poor general awareness among health care providers, it is difficult to quantify the outcomes.

 Complications include death from eosinophilic meningitis or permanent blindness.

 Ocular angiostrongyliasis has been reported in about 1% of all reported case reports.
 It occurs when the larva enters the anterior or posterior chamber.
 The exact mechanism of entry into the eye is unclear but has been thought to be secondary to travel along the retinal artery along between the optic nerve and sheath.
-Usually, only 1 larva is present, and symptoms include blurred vision, blindness, pain.
+Usually, only one larva is present, and symptoms include blurred vision, blindness, and pain.
 Usually, eosinophilic meningitis is also present in these cases.

 Deterrence and Patient Education

 Angiostrongyliasis has been associated with the consumption of the intermediate hosts of the Angiostrongylus cantonensis species.
 Local cases should be reported to public health to decrease further consumption of infected intermediate hosts and to contain the source.
-It is essential to raise public awareness of the undercooked consumption crabs, snails, slugs, prawns.
+It is essential to raise public awareness of the undercooked consumption of crabs, snails, slugs, prawns.